theforeman/theforeman.org/plugins/katello/3.15/user_guide/remote_databases/index.md

 ### Important note:

-* Pulpcore installs a separate PostgreSQL database and lacks support for external databases.
+* Pulpcore installs a separate PostgreSQL database.
+The installer lacks support for external databases.
 This support is introduced in Katello 3.16.

-* Foreman v2.0 and Pulpcore require PostgreSQL v10+](https://theforeman.org/manuals/2.0/index.html#Headlinefeatures) Databases should be upgraded to avoid conflicts.
+* Foreman ([since 2.0])(https://theforeman.org/manuals/2.0/index.html#Headlinefeatures) and Pulpcore requires PostgresSQL 10+.
+Databases should be upgraded to avoid conflicts.
 It is recommended to update to version 12.

 In either scenario, both of the databases don't have to be remote.
 You can opt to use only a remote mongo database or only a remote postgresql database.
 Both postgresql and mongo databases can be on the same host, but this isn't recommended due to the amount of resources mongo can use.